skoleapp/skole-backend/README.md

 - Use `@test.test` for all email addresses when testing/developing.
 This makes their intent very clear since `.test` is not a valid TLD.
 Also, `test.test` has been whitelisted in `settings.ALLOWED_EMAIL_DOMAINS`.

+- Use `from __future__ import annotations` in all non-empty source files to guarantee forwards compatibility with [PEP-563](https://www.python.org/dev/peps/pep-0563/).